 - Can be prone to nosebleeds and other bleeding problems

-Tiredness (fatigue) is the most common side effect for people having chemotherapy.
+Tiredness and weakness (fatigue) is the most common side effect for people having chemotherapy.
 It may continue for some months after your treatment ends.
 How quickly you get back to normal will depend on various factors including

 - Your general health

 Other side effects of chemotherapy for secondary breast cancer can include

 - Feeling sick (nausea) and being sick

 - Hair loss or thinning